 The Mazatzal Divide Trail follows the high ridges of the northern Mazatzal Mountains beginning at Mt.
-Peeley, and ending at the East Verde River some 30 miles later.
-Hiking the entire 30 miles as a day hike would be almost impossible (unless you are a complete animal), so I would recommend doing it as a multi-day backpack, or hiking it in sections.
+Peeley and ending at the East Verde River some 30 miles later.
+Hiking the entire 30 miles as a day hike would be almost impossible (unless you are a complete animal), so I recommend doing it as a multi-day backpack or hiking it in sections.
 The Shake Tree, Barnhardt, Rock Creek, and North Peak trails are all access routes to the Mazatzal Divide Trail, should you decide to hike it in sections.
 This hike describes the southern third of the Mazatzal Divide Trail, from Mt.
-Peeley trailhead to Y-Bar Basin, where it connects with the Shake Tree (Y-Bar) Trail.
+Peeley trailhead to Y-Bar Basin, connecting with the Shake Tree (Y-Bar) Trail.
 This section has small campsites in many of the saddles that the trail passes by.
 Check with the Payson ranger station for water conditions before you go.

 Starting at the Mt.
-Peeley trailhead, head down the Cornucopia Trail (trail 86) for a half mile until it reaches the junction with the Mazatzal Divide Trail (trail 23).
-Turn right onto the Mazatzal Divide Trail, as it begins a 500 foot climb up the east side of Mt.
+Peeley trailhead, head down the Cornucopia Trail #86 for a half-mile until it reaches the junction with the Mazatzal Divide Trail (trail 23).
+Turn right onto the Mazatzal Divide Trail as it begins a 500-foot climb up the east side of Mt.
 Peeley.
-As I was hiking up the switchbacks through the manzanita trench on this hot June morning, I had to stop in the shade of a juniper to cool down, wondering if attempting this long of a hike in 90 degree weather was a good idea.
+As I was hiking up the switchbacks through the manzanita trench on this hot June morning, I had to stop in the shade of a juniper to cool down, wondering if attempting this long of a hike in 90-degree weather was a good idea.
 After the last switchback, the trail rounded the corner of Mt.
 Peeley, and the shade from the pines brought relief.